Language Switcher

 In this work, Fukushima depicted the protagonist as a naked man to emphasize his body covered in muscles.
 Though he wears clothes in the latter half of the series, the story progresses with him remaining nude in the first half.

-Miyaya’s works are marked by a narcissistic aesthetic and sensuality, while Fukushima’s works are marked by an excessiveness and deformation reminiscent of baroque art.
+Miyaya’s works are marked by a narcissistic aesthetic and sensuality, while Fukushima’s works are marked by an excessiveness and deformation reminiscent of Mannerism and Baroque art.

 In “Saint Muscle”, the depiction of the protagonist’s muscles is extremely stylized.
 The protagonist is depicted as a person covered in muscles like humps.
 He seems like an inhuman monster.